 Top on our list is the DIG Solar Powered Irrigation Controller.
 We chose this irrigation controller as our number one pick because of its rain detection system, high-efficiency solar panel, and because it is environmentally friendly with no backup battery.

-The DIG solar powered controllers offer you an irrigation interval from 1 minute to 5 hours in manual mode.
+These solar-powered controllers offer an irrigation interval from 1 minute to 5 hours in manual mode.
 This makes it easy for you to set out any watering pattern you want – the frequency and duration of irrigation are in your hands.

-While the Netro Pixie Smart Hose Faucet Timer makes manual and automatic watering provision, it does not offer the same flexibility as the DIG Solar Powered Watering Timer.
+While the Netro Pixie Smart Hose Faucet Timer provides manual and automatic watering, it does not offer the same flexibility as the DIG Solar Powered Watering Timer.

-The LCD screen on the DIG Solar Powered comes with a am/pm clock and icon-based programming.
+This solar irrigation’s LCD screen has an am/pm clock and icon-based programming.
 This makes an easy operation since you would not have to squint to see what you are doing.

 Rain Delay System

-Another important feature of the DIG Solar Powered Timer is the automatic rain delay system.
-This irrigation system delays watering by at least 12 hours and at most 7 days.
-The Netro Pixie Smart Hose Faucet Timer comes with a similar irrigation system to help reduce water consumption and postpone watering when there is rain.
+The automatic rain delay system is another essential feature of this device.
+This irrigation system delays watering by at least 12 hours and, at most, 7 days.
+The second product on our list has a similar irrigation system to help reduce water consumption and postpone watering when rain occurs.

-The solar panel of the DIG Solar Powered is made of monocrystalline cells.
+The solar panel of this product is made of monocrystalline cells.
 So, you can expect that the panel uses a relatively high amount of the sun rays that get to it.
 Even better is the battery capacity of this solar-powered irrigation controller.
 After a full charge, the controller can run on battery for up to one year – pretty amazing.

 Compared to the DIG Solar Powered Irrigation Timer, the Netro Pixie Smart Hose Faucet Timer battery is estimated to last about 2 to 4 weeks when fully charged.

-The DIG Solar Powered Timer is made of plastic.
-While this will not resist significant impact, it is airtight enough to keep water out and resist UV damage.
+Sure, it is made of plastic.
+While this will not resist significant impact, it is airtight enough to remove water and resist UV damage.

 Pros